Education > Investing > Stocks > Intro to Stocks

 People buy stocks for the obvious reason of making money.
 Profits from stock ownership are derived from two sources.
 The first is the dividends that the company pays out to shareholders.
 Not all companies pay out dividends and sometimes the dividends that are payed out are very small.
 The second source of profits is from the appreciation of the stock price, which is referred to as a capital gain.

 More specifically, people invest in stocks because stocks have historically offered a higher rate of return than other types of assets.
-Since the 1920's, stocks have returned around 10% to 12% per year for the while the returns for bonds and T-bills have have been in the 4% to 6% range.
+Since the 1920's, stocks have returned around 10% to 12% per year for the while the returns for bonds and T-bills have been in the 4% to 6% range.

 At first glance, the differences in the rates of return between stocks and less-risky investments may not look substantial but the power of compounding can greatly magnify these differences over time.